State Strategic Plan Looks To Boost Energy Efficiency, Cut Customer Costs

 The 82-page draft plan is likely to draw much scrutiny from clean-energy advocates who long criticized the prior administration for not being more aggressive in promoting energy efficiency projects, which serve to lower customers’ energy bills and improve the environment by making large new power plants less necessary.

-Its release also occurs as Gov. Phil Murphy has on his desk to consider.
+Its release also occurs as Gov. Phil Murphy has two far-reaching energy bills on his desk to consider.
 One involves a proposed subsidy from ratepayers to keep nuclear plants afloat.
 The other ramps up state mandates to rely on renewable energy to produce power as well as increasing requirement to have utilities prod customers to use less gas and electricity.

 Part of governor’s clean-energy efforts